srhanna/Heavy-space-industry-plan/README.md

 **Start Here:** Read the [`MANIFESTO.md`](MANIFESTO.md), then explore the strategic overview in [`docs/00_ACCELERATED_BOOTSTRAP.md`](docs/00_ACCELERATED_BOOTSTRAP.md).

 **License:** This project uses a dual license to ensure it remains a permanent commons.
 All functional designs are under the **GNU AGPLv3**; all text and docs are under **Creative Commons BY-SA 4.0**.
+See the LICENSE files for details.
+**License:** This project uses a dual license to ensure it remains a permanent commons.
+All functional designs are under the **GNU AGPLv3**; all text and docs are under **Creative Commons BY-SA 4.0**.
 See the LICENSE files for details.same freedom and provide attribution to the originator, **Stephan Ross Hanna**.

 ---